-A training and assessment fee calculated on the total hours of the qualification established by the WA State Department of Training and Workforce Development is required to be paid for each participant.
-The hourly rate is $3.25 for Certificate III and IV qualifications, and $5.79 for Diploma’s.
-The employer will be advised of the enrolment fee breakdown prior to commencement of training and will be invoiced by Tubal, with payment terms subject to the payment services agreement signed with Tubal.
+A training and assessment fee calculated on the total hours of each unit of competence established by the WA State Department of Training and Workforce Development is required to be paid for each participant.
+The employer and student will be advised of the enrolment fee breakdown prior to commencement of training and will be invoiced by Tubal upon commencement, with payment terms subject to the payment services agreement signed with Tubal.

 Our indicative fees can be viewed here.

 The Student tuition fees are indicative only and are subject to change given individual circumstances at enrolment.
 Additional fees may apply such as Student service and resource fees

 - healthcare card

 - Repatriation Health Benefits Card issued by the Department of Veterans’ Affairs

 Persons and dependents of persons in receipt of:

 - AUSTUDY or ABSTUDY

 Persons (and dependants of persons) who are inmates of a custodial institution.